pkgw/website-netlify-experiment/content/2018/website-refresh.md

 I wished that [Tectonic](https://tectonic-typesetting.github.io/) was able to emit the HTML output that I’ve been dreaming of for so long.
-In particular, the equations on this site look pretty bad, and I wish I was able to define macros using a system more powerful than Gutenberg’s “shortcodes”.
+In particular, the equations on this site look pretty bad, and I wish I was able to define macros using a system more powerful than Zola’s “shortcodes”.
 Strong motivation to push on that line of work!
 I really hope that one day — maybe even soon! — I’ll have reason to translate all of this Markdown into TeX.